marichards/FH_intermediate_R/README.md

 - The data we'll use in Jupyter are motif records from the [JASPAR](http://jaspar.genereg.net) and [HOMER](http://homer.ucsd.edu/homer/) databases.
 - During class, I created a Jupyter notebook with brief instructions for comparing transcription factors from the 2 above motif databases.
 I encourage you to download or copy my notebook so you can attempt the exercise within the Jupyter framework.
 The notebook is [here](https://github.com/marichards/FH_intermediate_R/blob/master/In-Class%20Notebook.ipynb).

+## Week 7

+- For the final class, we'll be using the Harvard sentences dataset, which can be found [here](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/fgdata/OldFiles/Recorder.app/utterances/Type1/harvsents.txt).
+This dataset contains 720 sentences
+- For this week's in-class assignment, we want to create a reproducible analysis of the words and letters in the Harvard sentences dataset.
+You can use RMarkdown or Jupyter to do this analysis and you are free to use whatever packages and methods work for you.
+Your final product should contain at least 2 figures, though they can be of any type.